 - Check the value the conservancy gives to local communities.
 You’ll see part of the money you spend going to their sustainable living and get a unique cultural experience.

 I plan to post about parks and conservancies I appreciated according to these two features so keep an eye for future posts if you’re interested!
+One is already out here.

 Another awesome resource I fully exploited to choose my destinations is The Kenyan Camper.
 This blogger truly enjoys the wild and share unique and super useful tips and reviews about his incredible travels.